As George W. Bush

 president, Pakistan has a leader that America can trust.
 He is controversial

 and weak.
 He needs to work with the military -- something the Washington

 establishment prefers.
 The Pakistani military�s need for American aid remains

 great.
-So, in the end, it is likely to listen to Washington, putting the
+So it is likely to listen to Washington, putting the history of

-history of hostility and distrust for the People�s Party led by Zardari behind
+hostility and distrust for the People�s Party led by Zardari behind -- for now.

 The hope in Washington

 is that the coalition of Zardari, the civilian politician in the front, and the

 military can keep the rest of the Pakistani opposition at bay.
 The proclamation